 These exemptions are discretionary.
 In all cases an equality impact assessment (looking at the impact on all involved) must justify their use by showing it is a “proportionate means to a legitimate aim”.
 This is a subjective test that will be determined by what is considered reasonable by society.
 For this reason it is important that women’s voices are heard within public discourse so the need for privacy, dignity, safety and fairness is not forgotten or overlooked.

-Single Sex services: For example it must be shown that a combined service would be less effective than a separate services.
+Single Sex services: For example it must be shown that a combined service would be less effective than a separate service.
 The need to uphold privacy and dignity between the sexes is acknowledged by the EHCR with guidance relating to situations where users need special care, supervision or attention (e.g. hospitals) or when a service is used by more than one person at a time and/or physical contact may occur.

 Communal Accommodation: It is standard practice for group sleeping arrangements to be restricted to members of the same sex for privacy reasons.
 It also also safeguarding common sense, particularly for children and vulnerable adults.